coveo/source.coveo.com/_posts/2022-02-01-leveling-code-review.md

 Your application will be deployed, so what happens while it is still in transition?
 If it has to be rolled back, what happens then?
 Other services will interact with it – is it problematic?
 You are also to think in terms of organization; is this the right place to put this feature or is there another service that would be better suited to do it?
 You should be looking at your service as a part of the system, not as “the” system.
 Although all of those concerns should normally be identified during a design review, often enough some small changes might have unsuspected ramifications with deep architectural and responsibility implications.

-- Is this the right place to add this functionality in the system ?
+- Is this the right place to add this functionality in the system?
 - Is this an issue encountered by many other teams?
-Could this be generalized to be used by other services ?
+Could this be generalized to be used by other services?
-- What will be the impact of this change during the deployment ?
+- What will be the impact of this change during the deployment?
 - Is rollback possible if something goes wrong?
-- Is this properly monitorable ?
+- Is this properly monitorable?
 - What is the impact of this change if more than one service is doing it at the same time
-- Is this an API breaking change ?
+- Is this an API breaking change?
 Is this a feature breaking change?
-- What are the impacts of this change on the upstream/downstream systems ?
+- What are the impacts of this change on the upstream/downstream systems?
 - Should another Subject Matter Expert (SME) be involved in this review?

 The best way to get to this level is to start discussing and understanding what other teams, outside of your service, are doing.
 The more you’ll learn about how they work and their current issue, the better perspective you’ll have on the impact of the changes you are making.